strangetom/ingredient-parser/README.md

 * It the word is numeric
 * The Part Of Speech tag for the word

 The suggestion of a decision tree classifier is based of [this](https://nlpforhackers.io/training-pos-tagger/) tutorial for Part Of Speech tagging, but it doesn't look like a unreasonable starting place.
+We could also do a conditional random fields approach (without crfpp) following [this](https://nlpforhackers.io/crf-pos-tagger/).

 ### Other things I might do